jessmitch42/accomplist/README.md

 Knowing that personal goals can look drastically different for everyone, I made this app for anyone wanting to visually see that they're getting stuff done over time-- all those little and big victories beyond GitHub commits. :)

-## This Branch
+## This Version
-This branch uses a jQuery implementation in the frontend.
+This version of Accomplist is the second iteration.
+It uses a jQuery implementation in the frontend to allow for data updating/retrieval through AJAX requests.
 This allows the individual lists to be browsed from the list#index page.
 It also allows items to be created on the list#show page without refreshing the page, and it gives the user an option to see all the tags in the database if they're stumped on what new tags to create.
+To see the original version (Rails only), please checkout the branch "no-jquery".

 # Technical Details